 A student commits the offense of aggravated battery when the student maliciously causes bodily harm to a teacher, administrator, bus driver, other school personnel, other students, or persons attending school-related functions, by depriving such person of a member of his/her body, by rendering a member of his/her body useless, or by seriously disfiguring his/her body or a member thereof.

-A student found to be in violation of this policy must participate in a Local Formal Hearing.
-Based on a finding of guilty at the Local Formal Hearing, the student is suspended for 10 school days and is referred to the Student Evidentiary Hearing Committee, which may impose long-term suspension or expulsion, and/or make a referral to an alternative school.
+A student found to be in violation of this policy must participate in a Formal Hearing.
+Based on a finding of guilty at the Formal Hearing, the student is suspended for ten (10) school days and is referred to the Student Evidentiary Hearing Committee, which may impose long-term suspension or expulsion, and/or make a referral to an alternative school.

 4.7.6 Bystander Battery